Purchase Guild Wars 2: Janthir Wilds while supporting Snow Crows. Purchase Now

 2. 2

-By swapping to in the Dragonhunter Trait Line, you can make the build even more burst focused.
+Once you are comfortable with this, try swapping to in the Dragonhunter Trait Line.
 This is a great option if know the encounter and can maximize the extra damage multiplier.
-If you do, add to the beginning of your rotation:
+Add to the beginning of your rotation:

 1. F1 if available